Miario/Budget-App/README.md

 # Budget-App
-Simple Budget App made with JS
+Practice Budget App made with JS

 The app lets you create a budget list of expenses and income with percentages of total expenses used.